2 minors found dead with eyes gouged out in Jharkhand's Pakur | Law-Order

 He said the girl is aged around 12 years and the boy 10 years.

 ''The police is investigating all angles, including personal enmity.
-A relative has been detained," the SP said.
+A relative has been detained and is being interrogated in this connection," the SP said.

 A case has been lodged based on the father's statement.